 OTT providers, today more than ever, appreciate the need to reach the living room.
-Until now, operators have been limited to two options to provide OTT on large-screen devices, and deliver the so-called 'ten-foot experience' - either Android TV, or a DIY approach based on the RDK framework or AOSP platform.
+Until now, operators have been limited to two options to provide OTT content on large-screen devices, and deliver the so-called 'ten-foot experience' - either Android TV, or a DIY approach based on the RDK framework or AOSP platform.
 Both have upsides and downsides.
 Let’s take a look:

 Google and Android TV set-tops

 72% of operators responding to a 2017 Ovum survey said they were considering Android TV as part of their future set-top strategy, and momentum around Android has continued as a more recent 2020 study from Rethink Research indicated that Android TV would capture 24% of global pay TV subscriptions.
 This momentum indicates the need for operators to enable apps on the TV, perhaps more than outright enthusiasm for Android TV itself.
 Within the Ovum report, operators expressed concern over the control imposed by Google, vulnerabilities of Android TV’s hosted app environment and the cost of deploying new-generation set-tops.

 The report identified that more than half of respondents view Google as a competitor and a quarter consider them a direct-threat, with major misgivings about giving up control over app selection.
 Of those operators who were looking to deploy Android TV, there was a broad expectation that they would have to pay a premium of up to 10% on set-top chipsets, but equally, they had expectations that total cost of ownership would be lower than alternative DIY approaches through reduced OpEx and faster time to market.
 And therein perhaps lies the underlying motivation for the platform.